+If you expect to lose all or most of your income or your partner’s income, the first organisation to contact is Centrelink, a division of the Commonwealth Government Department of Human Services.
 Depending on your circumstances, you may not be eligible for benefits immediately but frequently benefits are back-dated to the date of application.
-So the earlier you make application, the sooner you may receive some relief payments.
+So the earlier you make an application, the sooner you may receive some relief payments.

-Centrelink benefits are too complex for us to explain in detail here and the conditions and payment amounts change regularly.
-If you have employment to return to, this will affect the basis of your benefit.
-Your partner also may be eligible for a Carer Payment or Carer Allowance, so enquire about this too.
+Centrelink benefits are too complex for us to explain here in detail and the conditions and payment amounts change regularly.
+However, remember that if you have employment to return to this will affect the basis of your benefit.
+Your partner may also be eligible for a Carer Payment or Carer Allowance, so be sure to enquire about this.

-If you rent your home, don’t forget to speak to your landlord.
-Even though there may be no obligation to help you, you might be surprised at the consideration you receive when your situation is known.
-When your income is greatly reduced due to ill health, paying your rent should be one of your highest priorities as private property owners are not obliged to be patient regarding your payments.
+If you rent your home, don’t forget to speak with your landlord.
+Even though they may not be obligated to help you, you might be surprised at the consideration you receive when they know your situation.
+When your income is greatly reduced due to ill health, payment of your rent should be one of your highest priorities as private property owners are not obliged to be lenient regarding your payments.

 Other sources of help

 Do not hesitate to discuss your financial circumstances with your treatment centre or your private insurer.
 They may be able to assist with less costly options or advice on deferring payments.
 It may be possible to draw some money from your superannuation fund to help with emergency payments.
 Don’t forget to check if your superannuation has income replacement insurance as one of its features.
 If you are not sure give their helpline a call.

 » Practical implications of a diagnosis

 Last updated on February 8th, 2018